On Tamagawa numbers of CM tori: Introduction

 \section{Introduction}

-An algebraic torus $T$ over a number field $k$ is a connected linear algebraic group over $k$ such that its base change $T\otimes_k \bar k$ over the algebraic closure $\bar k$ of $k$ is isomorphic to a product of copies of the split multiplicative group $\Gmkbar$.
 In his two fundamental papers \cite{ono:arithmetic, ono:tamagawa} Takashi Ono investigated the arithmetic of algebraic tori.
 He introduced and explored the class number and Tamagawa number of $T$, which will be denoted by $h(T)$ and $\tau(T)$ respectively (also see Section 2 for the definitions).
 One arithmetic significant of these invariants is that the class number $h(\G_{{\rm m},k})$ is equal to the class number $h_k$ of the number field $k$, and the analytic class number formula for $k$ can be reformulated by the simple statement $\tau(\G_{{\rm m},k})=1$.
 Thus, the class numbers of algebraic tori can be viewed as generalizations of class numbers of number fields, while Tamagawa numbers play a key role in the extension of analytic class number formulas.

-Ono showed \cite{ono:tamagawa} that the Tamagawa number $\tau(T)$, can be calculated by the Galois cohomology groups $H^1(L/k, X(T))$ and $\Sha^1(L/k,T)$, where $L$ is a splitting field of $T$, $X(T)$ is the group of characters of $T$ and $\Sha^1(L/k,T)$ is the Tate-Shafarevich group for $H^1(L/k, T)$.
-As an immediate corollary of Ono's formula, the Tamagawa number of any algebraic torus is a positive rational number.
-It is natural to ask the precise range of Tamagawa numbers of all algebraic tori.
-For this, Ono constructed a $15$-dimensional algebraic torus over $\Q$ with Tamagawa number $1/4$, showing that the Tamagawa number of an algebraic torus can be a non-integral rational number.
-This question was answered by S.~Katayama \cite{katayama:1985} who proved Ono's conjecture that every positive rational number can be realized as the Tamagawa number of an algebraic torus (and the ground field $k$ can be fixed and independent of the given rational number).
-For other studies of class numbers and Tamagawa numbers of algebraic tori we refer to J.-M.~Shyr \cite[Theorem 1] {Shyr-class-number-relation}, S. Katayama \cite{katayama:kyoto1991}, M.~Morishita \cite{morishita:nagoya1991}, C.~Gonz\'{a}lez-Avil\'{e}s \cite{gonzalez:mrl2008,gonzalez:crelle2010} and M.-H.~Tran \cite{tran:jnt2017}.
+Ono showed \cite{ono:tamagawa} that $\tau(T)=|H^1(k, X(T))|/|\Sha^1(k,T)|$, where $X(T)$ is the group of characters of $T$ and $\Sha^1(k,T)$ is the Tate-Shafarevich group of $T$.
+Kottwitz \cite{kottwitz:duke1984} generalized Ono's formula to reductive groups and proved \cite{Kottwitz-Tamagawa-numbers} the celebrated conjecture of Weil for the Tamagawa number of semi-simple simply connected groups.
+Ono constructed a $15$-dimensional algebraic torus with Tamagawa number $1/4$, showing that $\tau(T)$ can be non-integral and conjectured in \cite{ono:sugaku} that every positive rational number is equal to $\tau(T)$ for some torus $T$.
+Ono's conjecture was proved by S.~Katayama \cite{katayama:1985} for the number field case.
+For some later studies of class numbers and Tamagawa numbers of algebraic tori we refer to J.-M.~Shyr \cite[Theorem 1] {Shyr-class-number-relation}, S. Katayama \cite{katayama:kyoto1991}, M.~Morishita \cite{morishita:nagoya1991}, C.~Gonz\'{a}lez-Avil\'{e}s \cite{gonzalez:mrl2008,gonzalez:crelle2010} and M.-H.~Tran \cite{tran:jnt2017} and references within.